echothrust/athcon-ctf/README.md

 ## Intro

-This is a release of the backend code that was written to run Athc0n 2k12 CTF, which was basically a hacker vs. admin contest, with winners from both teams.
-More on the CTF scenario on our blog post http://www.echothrust.com/blogs/putting-together-athcon-2012-ctf-part-i.
+This is a release of the backend code that was written to run Athc0n 2k12 CTF, which was basically a hacker vs. admin contest in a realistic scenario, with winners from both teams.

 ### What Athc0n?

 AthCon is an annual, European two-day conference targeting particular areas of information security.
 It’s aim: to bring leading information security experts together.
 More details about the conference can be found @ http://athcon.org/

 ### What CTF?